-We are so proud to introduce our newest video series, Conversations With Artists, hosted by ArtResin co-founder, Rebecca Zak.
+We are so proud to bring you our video series, Conversations With Artists, hosted by ArtResin co-founder, Rebecca Zak.

 Picking up where our popular Featured Artist series leaves off, Conversations With Artists provides an opportunity to delve into deeper dialogue with contemporary resin artists to discuss their work, inspiration and the artistic process.

-Here's Rebecca in her own words, on the new series...
+Here's Rebecca in her own words, on the series...

 By creating a forum to engage, connect, and share stories, Rebecca hopes to foster a sense of community, provoke thought and ultimately spark further creativity in all its many forms.

 After all, creativity is incredibly important!!!
 From a macro lens, creativity is the opposite of destruction--and as such, the answer to how to make the world a better place. (...want more details??
 You can read Rebecca's blog where she explores this idea further).